Omni Calculator logo

 Cesium (Cs) is the least electronegative element on the periodic table.
 Its electronegativity value is 0.73.

 Its atomic number is 55 u.
-It belongs to the 1st period and 6th group, alkali metal of the periodic table.
+It belongs to the 1st period and 6th group, the alkali metals of the periodic table.

 Cesium is one of the only five metal elements that are in the liquid state at room temperature.